 The resonance can also be affected by the world's three lightning hotspots — Asia, Africa, and South America, which are seasonal and also follow a day/night cycle.
 Thus, the peaks of radio signal strength at the Schumann resonance follow a constantly shifting but reasonably predictable schedule.

-It has also become common for some to associate the Schumann resonance with different types of brain wave states.
+It has also become common for some to associate the Schumann frequencies with different types of brain wave states.
 Some have even gone as far as to relate the frequency of 7.83 Hertz to hypnosis, suggestibility, meditation, and an increase in human growth hormones.
 However, there is no scientific proof for any of this.

 Whether it's quackery or not is still being researched, but there are some researchers who believe that our bodies can be influenced by the electromagnetic resonant frequencies around us.